Old Ordnance Survey Maps of Bicester

 This detailed map of Bicester is double-sided to provide maximum coverage.
 The main map covers the town centre and coverage extends northward to Woodfield, eastward to Jarvis Lane.
 Features include the GWR station, Crockwell, King's End, Market Square, Market Hill, St Edburg's church, Sheep Street, Market End.
 On the reverse is a section of sheet 23.10 extending coverage south and including the LNWR station.
 There is also a short extract from an 1899 directory.

-Maps in the Godfrey Edition are taken from the 25 inch to the mile map and reduced to about 15 inches to the mile.
-For a full list of maps for the Oxfordshire area, return to the Thames & Chilterns page.
+• Maps in the Godfrey Edition are taken from the 25 inch to the mile map and reduced to about 15 inches to the mile.
+For a full list of maps for England, go to the England page.